paolocarrasco/verticlex-weather/presentation.md

 - This is a project based on some technologies we used at our previous client.
 - It is a Rest API for knowing the weather (present and forecast).
 - We will add a new endpoint for knowing the forecast weather of a city.
+- We will use TDD to develop it.

 ---